Subway (crossing): Usage in different countries

 Subways are characteristic of European post-war suburbs and new towns.
 In Milton Keynes, a new town in the UK, alongside the grid of expressways are a system of shared-use paths known as redways.
 To reduce conflict with the grid system vehicle traffic (which normally has high speeds), redways normally run underneath grid roads.

 In the Netherlands, underpasses for cyclists and pedestrians are often built as part of bikeways, often to replace level crossings or at-grade cyclist/pedestrian crossings.
 At Bilthoven station, the cycle track and major road previously crossed the railway at grade.
 To reduce delays, new separate underpasses were built, with motor traffic given a longer route than active travel modes.
 In 's-Hertogenbosch, the urban ring road has only one level crossing, but has ten overpasses and fourteen underpasses to ensure the road does not form a barrier to cyclists and pedestrians.

+In Czechia, building subways under major city streets was popular mainly from the mid-1960s to the mid-1990s.
+After 2000, the prevailing tendency is to calm down urban traffic by building bypasses and ring roads and preferring non-motorized traffic within cities.
+Underpasses and footbridges that lengthen pedestrians' journeys or do not allow wheelchair access are no longer acceptable.
+Clarity and a sense of security are also taken into account.
+Some subways have been canceled, destroyed, buried or leased for other purposes.
+In 2022, Institute of Planning and Development of Prague (IPR) prepared a study of the revitalization of the Prague subways.
+Of the 123 underpasses under the administration of the municipal road manager (TSK), 30 were proposed to be canceled, 41 to be evaluated as part of a comprehensive solution for the given area, and the last to be revitalized or reconstructed, themselves or including modification of access roads.
+At railway stations on the main lines, access via an underpass or footbridge is standard.
+The current trend is to extend the underpasses, which originally led only from one side of the track, to allow access from the opposite side as well.
+At the main railway station in Prague, access to the Žižkov side was ceremoniously opened on 24 September 2021.
+Similar modification was carried out, for example, in Olomouc (2006), Praha-Holešovice (2023) and others.